Single-digit cases in TS after eight days

 Doctors at Gandhi Hospital said that people who had recovered from COVID-19 and were discharged were ready to donate plasma for clinical trials on convalescent plasma therapy.

-The hospital doctors who had applied for permission to conduct the plasma therapy clinical trials for COVID-19 patients in Telangana received the approval.
+The hospital doctors had applied for permission to conduct the plasma therapy clinical trials for COVID-19 patients in Telangana.
 “There are many donors who are ready to donate their plasma,” doctors said.

 Plasma collected from patients who recovered from the infectious disease would contain antibodies which would neutralise coronavirus.
 It was expected that mortality rate might be brought down when the plasma filled with neutralising antibodies were infused into critically ill patients.
 However, its effectiveness as a treatment option for COVID-19 is yet to be proved.